-During the banking crisis and subsequent recession the buoyant Oxford city-region economy has suffered less than other parts of the UK, but has suffered nonetheless.
+During the banking crisis and subsequent recession the buoyant Oxford city region economy has suffered less than other parts of the UK, but has suffered nonetheless.
 The most commonly-quoted figure for measuring economic growth is Gross Value Added (GVA).
 GVA is a measure of the value of goods and services produced in an area.
-Latest estimates show that Oxfordshire's GVA declined from £14.4bn to £14.2bn between 2008 and 2009, reflecting the recession.
-The city economy is estimated to be worth around £4.7bn a year of this.
+Latest estimates show that while Oxfordshire's GVA declined in 2009 as a result of the recession, it has grown by £1bn in the last two years to 15.5bn in 2011 - a rate of growth which compares favourably with other areas of the country.
+The city economy is estimated to be worth around £5bn a year of this.
 The Centre for Cities in 2009 calculated that Oxford had the fifth highest UK GVA per capita, only just behind London.

-The most timely indicator of the health of the economy is the number of people claiming out of work benefits, in particular unemployment benefit (Jobseeker's Allowance or JSA).
+The most timely indicator of the health of the economy is the number of people claiming out-of-work benefits, in particular unemployment benefit (Jobseeker's Allowance or JSA).
 The recession caused the number of Oxford residents claiming JSA to rise to 2,900 by May 2009, but this has fallen in recent months to 2,300 - still above the pre-recession average of 1,600.
 While this suggests some revival in the labour market, there is concern about people who may be unemployed but not claiming JSA, and people who may be 'under-employed'.